 The Future of Gaming

 Middle school students will have their opportunity to unlock their imaginations as they delve into the world of game design and technology!
 At the Game & Technology Academy, students get their hands on the latest next-gen computer game design tools, software, and technologies.
 Depending on which course each student chooses, they will work with the latest versions of Unity and Unreal, as well as 3D Studio Max, Photoshop CS6, Wacom tablets.
-Students in the Mobile App course will use Android Studio, and Virtual Reality students will get to work with with Google Cardboard and the HTC Vive.
+Students in the Mobile App course will use Android Studio, and Virtual Reality students will get to work with the HTC Vive.

 Game Design Gurus

 The interactive curriculum, workshops, and simulations at the Game & Technology Academy are taught by Mason’s Computer Game Design college faculty.
 These subject matter experts and gurus are uniquely qualified to get students started on their path to a possible future in game design.
 Tap into the valuable insight and experience of: